 That is, until the introduction of heavy jump ropes.

-We believe that heavy jump ropes are the best kept secret in fitness, with a list of benefits that continues to build on the already-mentioned ones.
+We believe that heavy jump ropes are the best kept secret in fitness.
+In fact, Men’s Health recently said:

 Heavy Benefit 1 - Almost Every Other Benefit is AMPLIFIED

-Each of the jump rope benefits outlined above is amplified when you introduce heavy ropes.
+Each of the jump rope benefits outlined above is amplified when you introduce heavy ropes into the mix.

-The fat burning is more substantial because more muscle is engaged (see heavy benefit 3).
+The fat burning is more substantial because more muscle groups are engaged (see heavy benefit 3).
 The mental component is heightened because of the increased level of fatigue.
-The aerobic effects are greater, as are the new elements of strength and power.
-The versatility is heightened because now you have a variety of rope weights to work with.
+The cardio boosting effects are greater, as are the new elements of strength and power.
+The versatility is enhanced because now you have a variety of rope weights to work with.

 Heavy Benefit 2 - Faster Learning

-Learning how to jump rope can be frustrating if you’re using a ‘regular’ rope.
+Learning how to jump rope can be frustrating if you’re using a cheap, plastic rope.
 That’s because there’s very little feel of the rope – there’s little feedback.
 And it makes it difficult to know when to time your jumps.

-A (slightly) heavy rope – like our ½ Lb blue Energy rope – offers just enough feedback to help you get the feel you need for the rope.
+A (slightly) heavy rope – like our 1/2 LB Infinity Rope from our Get Lean Set – offers just enough feedback to help you get the feel you need for the rope.

 That makes it much more effective for beginners.